 It’s beginning to look a lot like… December… holy moly.
 Well, here we are again, kids.
-It’s the holiday, festive season and there’s lots of goodness to weed through on the TCM schedule.
-Believe it or not, there’s much more than just Christmas movies to talk about (though, there are a ton of those, too!).
-Plus, who am I to lie… I love a good Christmas movie.
+It’s the holiday, festive season and there’s lots of goodness to weed through on the TCM schedule, and believe it or not, there’s much more than just Christmas movies to talk about.
+Through, who am I to lie… I love me a good Christmas movie.

 Without further ado, let’s get to the picks!